serverlessworkflow/specification/specification.md

 ### Workflow Data Expressions

 Workflow model parameters may use expressions to access the JSON data.
-Note that different data filters play a big role as to which parts of the state data is queried against.
-Reference the [State Data Filtering](#State-Data-Filtering) section for more information.
+Note that different data filters play a big role as to which parts of the states data are selected.
+Reference the [State Data Filtering](#State-Data-Filtering) section for more information about data state data filters.

 All expressions must follow the [JsonPath](https://github.com/json-path/JsonPath) format and can be evaluated with a JsonPath expression evaluator.
 JsonPath expressions can select and extract the workflow JSON data.